hideyukiinada/ic/README.md

 <IMG src="assets/images/river.png" height="400px">

 The below picture has a flower, but the flower does not appear in the top 3.
-It lists a vase on #3, so it was not a complete misclassification.
+The vase does not have a narrow neck like a goblet, so the goblet is not right.
+Beaker would be wider than this.
+It still lists a vase on #3, so there is some hope.

 <IMG src="assets/images/flowervase.png" height="400px">